multiOTP/multiotp/readme_4.3.2.5.txt

 - AD/LDAP is now fully supported (4.2.1)
 - MS-CHAP and MS-CHAPv2 authentication support

-What's new in 4.1.x releases
+# What's new in 4.1 releases
 - Syslog support
-- Token resync doesn't need prefix PIN anymore
+- Token resync only (without login) doesn't need prefix PIN anymore
 - Specific parameters order in QRCode for Microsoft Authenticator support
-- The open source edition of multiOTP(r) is also OATH certified for HOTP and TOTP, which includes encrypted PSKC import support
+- The open source edition of multiOTP is also OATH certified for HOTP and TOTP, which includes encrypted PSKC import support
 - Instructions and files to build your own strong authentication server device on a Raspberry Pi nano-computer